Dongli99/FoobarChellenges/readme.md

 When finishing Google Analytics Certificate, the author bonusly opened a [hidden world](https://foobar.withgoogle.com/) and traped by the geeks.
 There are lots of interesting challenges to solve before I was rescued.
+*Too busy.
+Will be back when got a chance.*

 # Challenges